-Since I’ve practically been with my lousy seating positioning situation since nearly day one, its effects have manifested themselves in too many ways to count.
+Since I’ve practically been with my lousy seating systems since nearly day one, its effects have manifested themselves in too many ways to count.
 And I’m likely unaware of them all, but for the sake of officially marking this anniversary, I’ll lay out the major ones.

 Notice the pattern?

 During the last bit of the nineties I experienced a worsening case of tinnitus – ringing in the ears.
-It was inexplicable because I hadn’t been exposing myself to the sort of rowdy, live punk rock I spent the first half of the nineties consuming and playing.
-But it was my prosthodontist, who I was seeing around the year two-thousand for a dental appliance to lift my paralyzed soft palate and adapt my ability to speak, who put it all together.
+It was inexplicable.
+I hadn’t been exposing myself to the sort of blisteringly loud, live punk and metal I spent the first half of the nineties consuming and playing.
+It was my prosthodontist, who I was seeing around the year two-thousand for a dental appliance to lift my mostly unresponsive soft palate to aid my ability to speak, by redirecting air from my nose to my mouth, who put it all together.
 By witnessing the wear on my teeth, he determined I was grinding my teeth.
 I very quickly surmised I was grinding as I slept, and that was causing my worsening tinnitus.

 A brief but relevant aside: soon after this revelation, I stopped using said appliance.
 Not because it didn’t work, it showed a lot of promise, but it seemed to trigger my tinnitus.
 Knowing what I know now, I’m not so sure my palatal lift was the responsible.

 I was immediately fit with a soft bite guard.
-It helped for a number of years.
+Which helped for a number of years.
 Until a second bite guard was needed.
-Which worked for another bunch of years.
-Until my teeth started shifting as my grinding worsened.
+And worked for another bunch of years, until my teeth started shifting as my grinding worsened.
 Then I switched to a hard bite guard on my upper teeth, that kept everything in place, but I soon started to notice wear on my front teeth from the hard plastic of that guard.
 Notice the pattern?